aprilggg/MongoDB-AirBnB-analysis/README.md

   },
 ]
 ```
-### Q5 (Booking trend) For each city, how many reviews are received for December of each year?
+### Q5: Booking trend: For each city, how many reviews are received for December of each year?
 ```
 [
   {